carlobeckmann2602/beat-bar/README.md

 The console should now prompt that an application is serving content on 'http://localhost:3001'

+To get all song download these example songs https://1drv.ms/f/s!Ali17ffsDz5dipUW4b04vZLsGOVFnQ?e=Im3mAh and put them into the content folder.

 # Beatbar Player (React App)

 This is the actual frontend web player for the endusers.